ilkkamtk/mpjakk/docs/w1-first-app.md

       ];
     ```

-1. Create components for table, tbody and td.
+1. Create components for table, tbody and tr.
     * Hierarchy:
     ```text
     App